 The OrphaDev4Kids consortium brings together a multidisciplinary group of nine partners from across Europe:

-Consorzio per Valutazioni Biologiche e Farmacologiche (CVBF) acts as the Project’s Coordinator.
-CVBF is a not-for profit organisation providing clinical research services to all type of sponsors and leading research in national and international projects.
+Consorzio per Valutazioni Biologiche e Farmacologiche (CVBF) is a not-for profit organisation providing clinical research services to all type of sponsors and leading research in national and international projects.
 CVBF focuses on proposing models for paediatric medicines integrating technology-driven in several scientific domais, such as: Drug Discovery and Early Development; Preclinical Studies; Biomarkers; Paediatric Pharmacology and Formulations.
 CBF has also extensive experience in Project Coordination.

-EPTRI, European Paediatric Translational Research Infrastructure, is a non-profit research organisation aiming at implementing competences, research strategies, access to key technologies, standardised models, and analytical tools and offering public and private stakeholders qualified basic, preclinical and translational research services covering paediatric medicines discovery and development.
+EPTRI, European Paediatric Translational Research Infrastructure, the Project’s Coordinator, is a non-profit research organisation aiming at implementing competences, research strategies, access to key technologies, standardised models, and analytical tools and offering public and private stakeholders qualified basic, preclinical and translational research services covering paediatric medicines discovery and development.